SignalK/SensESP/README.md

   ```

 - Remove the final `sensesp_app->start();` call from your `setup()` function.

-- If your project depends on any external libraries, they may need to be updated
-  to work with the new version of SensESP.

 - The `reactesp` namespace is no longer imported.
 If you have any references to
   classes in this namespace, you will need to update them to use the namespace